-- Appearing calm and using a modulated, low tone of voice - Using simple, direct language. - Avoiding being defensive, e.g. if comments or insults are directed at the staff member. - Providing adequate personal space and not blocking a pupil's escape route. - Showing open, accepting body language, e.g. not standing with their arms crossed. - Reassuring the pupil and creating an outcome goal. - Identifying any points of agreement to build a rapport. - Offering the pupil, a face-saving route out of confrontation, e.g. that if they stop the behaviour, then the consequences will be lessened.

-• Rephrasing requests made up of negative words with positive phrases, e.g. "if you don't return to your seat, I won't help you with your work" becomes "if you return to your seat, I can help you with your work".
+- Appearing calm and using a modulated, low tone of voice - Using simple, direct language. - Avoiding being defensive, e.g. if comments or insults are directed at the staff member. - Providing adequate personal space and not blocking a pupil's escape route. - Showing open, accepting body language, e.g. not standing with their arms crossed. - Reassuring the pupil and creating an outcome goal. - Identifying any points of agreement to build a rapport. - Offering the pupil, a face-saving route out of confrontation, e.g. that if they stop the behaviour, then the consequences will be lessened. - Rephrasing requests made up of negative words with positive phrases, e.g. "if you don't return to your seat, I won't help you with your work" becomes "if you return to your seat, I can help you with your work".

-Physical intervention
+Physical intervention/Positive Handling

 Trained members of staff will have the legal right to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging school property, and to maintain good order and discipline in the classroom.
-This is detailed in Hollinhey's Positive Handling Policy.
+This is detailed in Hollinhey's Positive Handling Policy and will be recorded on CPOMS with a Positive Handling form uploaded.